Thank you for your response

 An improvement notice is if a Food Business Operator fails to comply with the food regulations set in the FSS Act, 2006.
 An improvement notice can be issued by a Designated Officer (DO) of the food safety department.

-If the food business operator has failed to comply with an improvement notice, his licence can be suspended by the FSSAI Designated Officer (DO), after allowing him to show cause.
+If the food business operator has failed to comply with an improvement notice, his/her licence can be suspended by the FSSAI Designated Officer (DO), after allowing him/her to show cause.

 Yes, any Food Business Operator (FBO) can appeal to the State Commissioner of Food Safety, if he/she is aggrieved by the improvement notice or suspension/cancellation of licence.
 The decision of the Food and Safety Commissioner shall be final.
 Alternatively, an FBO can also approach the Food Safety Appellate Tribunal/ High Court of their respective States/UTs to challenge the notice.